-Students Attending Arizona Commu-
+Students Attending Arizona Community Colleges.

-nity Colleges.
 To determine the equivalency of courses offered by Arizona community colleges and courses offered at ASU, a student should refer to the Arizona Higher Education Course Equivalency Guide in consultation with an academic advisor.
-Provided college attendance has been continuous, a student is permitted to follow the degree requirements specified in the ASU catalog in effect at the time he or she began community college work.
-See page 72, "Guidelines for Determination of Catalog Year."
+Provided college attendance has been continuous, students are permitted to follow the degree requirements specified in the ASU catalog in effect at the time they began community college work.
+See pages 67-68, "Guidelines for Determination of Catalog Year."